simplemaplab

 Who writes the content

-Every page of editorial copy is researched and edited by the SimpleMapLab team.
+Every page of editorial copy is researched and edited by Marko Visic.
 There is no contributor program, no freelance pool, and no “guest-posted” content.
 Long-form prose (tool descriptions, blog posts, study narratives) is drafted with the assistance of large language models — see the AI disclosure section below — and then reviewed, fact-checked, and edited before publication.

 How we write and verify content

 Editorial work on SimpleMapLab follows a standard research → outline → draft → fact-check → edit → publish workflow.
-Drafts may use modern writing tools at the drafting stage.
-Every fact, statistic, place name, distance, demographic, and source is then verified against primary data before publication, and every page is reviewed by the editorial team before going live.
+Every fact, statistic, place name, distance, demographic, and source is verified against primary data before publication, and every page is reviewed by Marko Visic before going live.

 Where human judgment is non-negotiable: which study to publish, the framing of the headline finding, the methodology disclosure, corrections, press responses, and what to leave out.
-The editorial team owns every claim that ships.
+Marko Visic owns every claim that ships, regardless of which tool produced the first draft.

 Sourcing standards